 If you have added formatting to your entry by using HTML tags

-, the Rich Text editor, a third party client
+, the Rich Text editor, a mobile app

 or a text editing application, this will add additional characters that will count towards the limit.
 You may be able to reduce the size of your entry by switching to the HTML editor